 Students will also conduct a mentored project in one of these areas.
 During the first year, students will participate in introductory courses including introduction to scholarship principles and skills (Summer quarter), epidemiology and biostatistics (Winter quarter), and elective courses in specific scholarly tracks (Spring quarter).
-Students can choose to begin work with a mentor on their scholarly projects during the academic year or through a variety of elective summer experiences between Years 1 and 2, such as the NIH-sponsored Pritzker Summer Research Program, the Summer Service Partnership, or the Global Health Scholars Program.
+Students can choose to begin work with a mentor on their scholarly projects during the academic year or through a variety of elective summer experiences between Years 1 and 2, such as the NIH-sponsored Pritzker Summer Research Program.

 Summer and Autumn Quarters focus on introduction to scholarship principles, skills, and learning about the tracks.